REDACTD-DEV/notes/memory-forensics/windows.md

 | version-major.txt | Operating system major version                                          |
 | version-minor.txt | Operating system minor version                                          |
 | version-build.txt | Operating system build number                                           |

+### .\sys\net
+Contains a listing of active TCP connections similar to netstat -ano Does not give connection times like volatility

+### .\sys\proc
+The file proc.txt contains a per-pid tree view of the known processes in the system.
+The view includes all processes including terminated ones.